codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"A strong man overcomes an obstacle, a wise man goes the whole way." - Zen Proverb
+"A clear conscience is the sure sign of a bad memory." - Mark Twain

 <!-- Powered By zenquotes.io -->
 ```